-ServSafe Alcohol Certification course required.

-Students must pass a national exam that is recognized by the Conference for Food Protection as a graduation requirement.

-Students intending to continue for a B.S. degree in Culinary Nutrition must complete SCI1015 Introduction to Life Science.
+- ServSafe Alcohol Certification course required. - Students must pass a national exam that is recognized by the Conference for Food Protection as a graduation requirement. - Students intending to continue for a B.S. degree in Culinary Nutrition must complete

 NOTE: Students must have MATH0010 Basic Mathematics or have equivalent placement scores to enroll in required math course(s).